-How to Register and Not Kill Each Other
+How to Register for Wedding Gifts Without Driving Each Other Crazy

 Can you think of anything more fun than walking around a store, scanner gun in hand, picking out all the items you've always wanted but could never afford?
 It's hard to imagine how a scenario like this could blow up in your face, but most couples will tell you that throughout the wedding planning process, registering for gifts actually fueled fights the most.
-So we got to the bottom of the bickering and talked to Dr. Tammy Nelson, licensed relationship therapist, board-certified sexologist and author of The New Monogamy and Getting the Sex You Want about what to do when these arguments arise.
+To get to the bottom of the bickering we talked to Tammy Nelson, PhD, a licensed relationship therapist, board-certified sexologist and author of The New Monogamy and Getting the Sex You Want, about what to do when registry-related tensions rise.

 The Types of Registry Fights